Skip to content

 Perhaps one of the most significant benefits of mediation, especially in family law, is its potential to preserve relationships.
 This is particularly crucial when children are involved.

-– Collaborative Approach: Mediation encourages parties to work together rather than against each other.
+– Collaborative Approach: Mediation encourages parties to work together (even with narcissistic ex-partners) rather than against each other.

 – Improved Communication: The process can help parties develop better communication skills.